mzazon/awesome-cloud-projects/aws/processing-multilingual-voice-content/processing-multilingual-voice-content.md

 3. **Create Lambda Function for Transcription Processing**:

-   Amazon Transcribe converts speech to text with high accuracy across multiple languages and dialects.
+   Amazon Transcribe converts speech to text with high accuracy across multiple languages and dialects using advanced machine learning models.
 This step creates a specialized Lambda function that configures transcription jobs based on detected languages, applies custom vocabularies for domain-specific terminology, and enables advanced features like speaker diarization for English content.
 The function demonstrates how to optimize transcription quality through language-specific configuration and custom vocabulary integration.

    ```bash
    # Create transcription Lambda function